The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ## Holding Aetherflow Stacks

-It’s important to remember that, while the standard opener uses 6 Energy Drains, that’s not always feasible or advisable in actual play.
+It’s important to remember that, while the standard opener uses six Energy Drains, that’s not always feasible or advisable in actual play.
 During prog, you’ll usually start out holding all of your AF stacks.
 You’ll learn how many stacks you’re able to use on Energy Drain in your opener and, later on, in burst windows throughout the fight.
 Ideally you’ll be able to use both Aetherflow and Dissipation in your opener after a few pulls, but in some more healing intensive fights you may end up holding Dissipation for later mechanics.
 See the later section on Healing Efficiently for further information.

 ## Dissipation First Openers